richardgourley/django-relationships-explained-in-postgresql/1-onetoone-cascade.md

 Because we have ON DELETE CASCADE set to the site_user_id in the profile table, when a user is deleted, the profile is also deleted.

 ```
+SELECT username, email, password
-SELECT * FROM site_user;
+FROM site_user;

  id | username | email | password
 ----+----------+-------+----------
 (0 rows)

+SELECT site_user_id, description
-SELECT * FROM profile;
+FROM profile;

  site_user_id | description
 --------------+-------------
 (0 rows)
 ```

+### Delete the data and restart the increment counter
+- If you want to add more site_users and profiles to test the tables, the increment counter on site_user will continue with an id of '2'.
-If you want to delete all of the data to add different user and profile examples but also want to reset the PRIMARY KEY increment counter back to 1 you can use TRUNCATE TABLE...
+- If you want to reset the PRIMARY KEY increment counter back to 1 (and delete all data in the site_user table) you can use TRUNCATE TABLE...CASCADE

 ```
 TRUNCATE TABLE site_user
 RESTART IDENTITY
 CASCADE;

-TRUNCATE TABLE profile;
 ```

+### Drop a table referenced by another table
-Also, to show you how the foreign key relationship affects tables, if you try and drop the parent table 'site_user' you would have the error shown below because the table is referenced by the 'profile' table.
+- If you try and drop the parent table 'site_user' you would have the error shown below...

 ```
 DROP site_user;